EpsilonSolutions/netscaler-command-reference/docs/appfw/appfw-profile/appfw-profile.md

 <b>XMLSQLInjection</b>
 Exempt the specified URL from the XML SQL injection check.
 An XML SQL injection exemption (relaxation) consists of the following items:
-* URL.
-URL to exempt, as a string or a PCRE-format regular expression.
+* Name.
+Name to exempt, as a string or a PCRE-format regular expression.
 * ISREGEX flag.
 REGEX if URL is a regular expression, NOTREGEX if URL is a fixed string.
 * Location.
 ELEMENT if the injection is located in an XML element, ATTRIBUTE if located in an XML attribute.